aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    challenging due to rapid changes in service demands.
 Carriers are recommended to provide network-level slicing capabilities to meet this demand.
-Based on such capabilities, private network users have full control over the sliced resources which have allocated to them and which could be used to support their leased lines, when needed.
+Based on such capabilities, private network users have full control over the sliced resources which have been allocated to them and which could be used to support their leased lines, when needed.
    Users may formulate policies based on the demand for services and time to schedule the resources from the entire network's perspective